Awnless Bush Sunflower

 • Upright, multi-braced, spreading forb 1 to 3 feet tall, which is semi-woody, with a large woody or fleshy taproot.

 • Leaves are opposite, somewhat triangular in shape with irregular, shallow lobes or coarse teeth and small leaf-like appendages at the base.

 • Flowers are composites, 1 to 2 inches across, with 15-20 yellow rays that are 5-toothed on the end, and yellowish centers.

 • Fruit is a flattened achene, sometimes with two awns.

-Plateau is able to establish and persist, under droughty conditions and has potential for inclusion in mixtures for reseeding surface-mined lands and critically eroded areas.
+• Able to establish and persist, under droughty conditions and has potential for inclusion in mixtures for reseeding surface-mined lands and critically-eroded areas.

 • Grows well in sandy loam, caliche, or gravelly sites